MJAlexander/demopop-workshop/index.md

 This R script covers the main things you need, which may be useful to run as a check: [0_setup.R](https://github.com/MJAlexander/demopop-workshop/blob/main/code/0_setup.R).

+# Overview slides

+To add!

 # Module 1: Extracting Twitter data

+To add!

 # Module 2: Text analysis on *Demography* articles

+To add!